 To ease my skepticism, Salmon offered to introduce me to several people in the United States who have visited him in order to prove his ministry is legitimate.
 But, like most Americans, I am skeptical of people who contact me online because of all the dishonest people trolling the Internet for handouts.

 One day, I was about to tell him in a nice way that I’m not in a position to visit him and probably not the guy to rally the troops back home around him.
-But, as I was writing to Salmon, the Lord reminded me of a scene that I have relived in my head several times a week since I returned from a business trip to Pune, India in February.
+But, as I was writing Salmon, the Lord reminded me of a scene a recent business trip I made to Pune, India.

 The woman looked like she was either talking to herself like someone whose mind was not right or she was chanting to one of the thousands of Gods worshipped in that part of the world.

 Everyday we drove by, my heart hurt for that one woman.
-“Lord, why did you give me all of this and leave her with nothing,” I thought to myself.
+On my last day in Pune, I thought to myself, “Lord, why did you give me all I have and leave her with nothing?”
 “I did not leave her with nothing,” He said, “I gave her you.”

 There wasn’t a convenient way for me to help her on that trip.
 I left Pune wishing there was something I could do to help her or others like her in India.

-On this morning when I was contemplating my response to Salmon, I asked myself if Salmon could be God providing an answer to the thoughts I had in India when I drove by that old woman.
-Many times, I’ve seen Him act upon my simple thoughts as if they were a beggars prayer.
-So I said, Lord, if Salmon’s ministry is legitimate and he contacted me because of Your divine guidance, please direct Jennifer and me to see how you want us to help.
+On this morning when I was contemplating my response to Salmon, I asked myself if Salmon could be God granting my wish.
+So I said, Lord, if Salmon’s ministry is legitimate and he contacted me because of Your divine guidance, please show Jennifer and me how you want us to help.

 After a couple of weeks of Salmon’s persistence I asked God again to change my heart if Salmon was who he said he was.
-Then one morning Salmon asked me if we could have a video call through WhatsApp.
+Then one morning Salmon asked me if we could have a video call.
 I wasn’t sure I wanted to commit to giving Salmon that level of access to me.
 But God had been starting to change my heart.

 I asked God to speak clearly to me about how He wanted me to interact with Salmon.
 Then I opened my morning devotional which spoke as clear as if God had written the answer on a Big Chief notebook tablet.

-The first scripture verse in my devotional was Ecclesiastes 11:6, “Sow your seed in the morning, and at evening let your hands not be idle, for you do not know which will succeed, whether this or that, or whether both will do equally well.”
+The first scripture verse in my devotional was es 11.6" data-version="nlt" data-purpose="bible-reference">Ecclesiastes 11:6, “Sow your seed in the morning, and at evening let your hands not be idle, for you do not know which will succeed, whether this or that, or whether both will do equally well.”

-So, I started to communicate with Salmon every morning through WhatsApp.
+So, I started to communicate with Salmon every morning.
 Sometimes we use text and sometimes we use video.
 The first time we used video, he introduced me to the orphans.
 They don’t speak English but they were jumping up and down waving and saying hello Mr. Bollig.
 My heart was hooked.

 Salmon has the most beautiful smile.
-He and the people God put under his care live in conditions that are even less than than what we call poverty in America.
-And, they are more in love with the Lord than I’ve seen in our churches.
+He and the people God put under his care are considered to be of a lower cast than the rich Hindus who surround their neighborhoods.
+They live in conditions far worse than what we call poverty in America.
+Yet, they are more in love with the Lord than anyone I’ve ever seen in our Western churches.
 The Lord Jesus is all they have.